jeffijoe/skadi/README.md

 # Changelog

+* 1.4.0
+  * Improved TypeScript type defs
 * 1.3.0
-  - Added TypeScript definitions.
+  * Added TypeScript definitions.
 * 1.2.0
-  - Updated `json-schema-shorthand` to 0.2.0, which adds support for the `type!` shortcut.
+  * Updated `json-schema-shorthand` to 0.2.0, which adds support for the `type!` shortcut.
 * 1.1.2
-  - Added support for `allOf`, `oneOf` and `not` picking.
+  * Added support for `allOf`, `oneOf` and `not` picking.
 * 1.1.1
-  - Make it actually be greedy by default, dammit.
+  * Make it actually be greedy by default, dammit.
 * 1.1.0
-  - Added support for passing options to `is-my-json-valid`.
+  * Added support for passing options to `is-my-json-valid`.
-  - Greedy mode on by default.
+  * Greedy mode on by default.
 * 1.0.0
-  - Added support for JSON Schema Shorthands.
+  * Added support for JSON Schema Shorthands.
-  - Switched to StandardJS style guide.
+  * Switched to StandardJS style guide.
 * 0.2.0
-  - First real release.
+  * First real release.

 # Author